 The second option was a horizontal, secondary navigation bar that could distinguish itself from a site-wide navigation through placement and styling.
 The triangular shape at the top of the secondary navigation bar is meant to indicate a relationship between the mine name and the options presented in the menu.

-Although neither of the designs offered great possibilities for scaling down to mobile, this wasn’t a deal-breaker, as the vast majority of users worked in the software via a desktop or laptop computer.
-In the end, the second option was selected because a sidebar would take up valuable horizontal space, and we were already struggling with accommodating multicolumn tables in many areas.
+While neither of the designs offered great possibilities for scaling down to mobile, this wasn’t a deal-breaker, as the majority of users worked in the software via a desktop or laptop computer.
+Although the vertical sidebar was a pattern that was used in other applications in the sector, the design team (the team’s product leadership and UXers) ultimately chose the second option.
+This made sense for the application, as a sidebar would take up valuable horizontal space, and we were already struggling with room for large multi-column tables in many areas.